Marketing Institute Past Field Projects

 HON—Manufacturers of office furniture for business, education, and government customers.
 HON participates in approximately 70 trade shows every year.
 HON asked students to think about ways in which they could use technology to help gather and prioritize contact information for attendees at tradeshows.
 The students recommended the use of social media check-in services, QR codes, and other traditional and digital services.
 The student project manager, Liz Schulte, was hired by HON to manage their social media.

 Big Dream Gathering (BDG)—Founded by Mitch Matthews, BDG hosts events in which people write about their dreams/goals in life and others can write comments, advice, etc. on your "dream sheets."
 It is a great networking opportunity and has helped many people realize their dreams over the years.
-Marketing Institute students wrote a marketing plan for BDG, helping them expand their service to the college market.
+Marketing Institute students wrote a marketing plan for BDG, helping it expand its service to the college market.
 The students also helped market and implement a BDG event that saw more than 300 participants in Iowa City on November 19, 2010.